Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Theory

 \section{Theory}

 We derive expressions to model the proportionality between vertical velocity and condensation rate based on a one-dimensional plume model of a convective cloud.
 While the model is a major simplification of cloud physics, versions of it have been successfully used to derive simple physical expressions that provide insight about atmospheric behavior.
-One-dimensional plume models have been used to derive an equation for the relative humidity of the atmosphere \citep{romps_analytical_2014} and to quantify how convective updrafts are expected to change with changing ambient humidity \citep{seeley_moist_2023}.
+One-dimensional plume models have been used to derive an equation for the relative humidity of the atmosphere \citep{romps_analytical_2014} and to quantify how convective updrafts are expected to change with changing ambient humidity \citep{singh_influence_2013}.
 Unlike analysis of the supersaturation rate in convective clouds, a plume model has, to our knowledge, never been applied to explain the proportionality between vertical velocity and condensation rate.

 We make several simplifying assumptions in applying a one-dimensional plume model.
-By reducing the cloud into a one-dimensional system, the model assumes that the cloud has homogeneous properties at each height.
-This is not true for clouds that occur in nature, where, for example, a process such as entrainment at the edges of the clouds is bound to lead to horizontal inhomogeneity \citep{de_rooy_entrainment_2013}.
+By reducing the cloud to a one-dimensional system, the model assumes that the cloud has homogeneous properties at each height.
+This is not strictly true for clouds that occur in nature, where, for example, a process such as entrainment is bound to lead to horizontal inhomogeneity \citep{de_rooy_entrainment_2013}.
 Moreover, the plume model is derived assuming homogeneous lateral entrainment, despite it having been shown that inhomogeneous entrainment is required to reproduce observed distributions in cloud droplet size spectra \citep{baker_influence_1980, paluch_mixing_1984}.
 In our formulation of the plume model, we neglect the impact of condensate mass, assuming pseudoadiabatic ascent.
-We further neglect the impact of ice in the development of analytical expressions, but discuss the implications on expected results in Section \ref{sec:discussion}.
+We also neglect the pressure perturbation term, assuming that the in-cloud and ambient pressure are equal.